joshua-m-david/jerichoencryption/README.md

 ### Jericho Comms - Information-theoretically secure communications
-#### Copyright (c) 2013-2016  Joshua M. David
+#### Copyright (c) 2013-2017  Joshua M. David

 Jericho Comms is an encrypted communications program built on the principles of information-theoretic security using true random number generation and one-time pads.
 The goal is to deliver a free, open source, encrypted communications program for journalists, lawyers, activists and citizens of the world that need high assurances that their communications are free of censorship, control, oppression, totalitarian governments and eavesdropping from the world's most powerful intelligence agencies.
 To defeat the world's best intelligence agencies, you need to lift your game to their level.
-That means using encryption that they can never, ever break, regardless of advances in mathematics, quantum physics, cryptanalysis or technology.
+That means using encryption that they can never break, regardless of advances in computing power, mathematics, cryptanalysis or quantum physics.

 The official website, technical design, signed source code and documentation can be found here: https://joshua-m-david.github.io/jerichoencryption/

-Constructive feedback from anyone is welcome and you are free to contribute to the project with ideas, bug reports or source code.
+Constructive feedback from anyone is welcome and you are free to contribute to the project with ideas, bug reports, source code or design/code reviews.
 To contribute code, make your own fork of the master branch, edit the code and submit a pull request.
 For questions and suggestions, make a post on GitHub.

 Suggestions and source code contributions are welcome if you are not trying to undermine the security of the software.
-All commits will be heavily scrutinized for weaknesses and security flaws.
+All commits will be heavily scrutinised for weaknesses and security flaws.
 Introducing security flaws or insecure ideas (intentional or otherwise) will result in you being blacklisted from further contributions.

 If you are working on this project, it is preferred that you stay anonymous.
 Do not mention you are working on the project to anyone using your real identity unless you want to be added to various watch lists, no-fly lists and made a target for surveillance.
 As a developer, gaining a trusted reputation within the project team and then later on receiving a National Security Letter (or equivalent) which forces you to subtly compromise your code also affects the project.
 For your safety and the project's, connect to the website and GitHub only via internet cafes, WiFi hotspots, libraries, proxy or VPN.
 Then connect from there to an anonymising network such as Tor as well.